Fudan-iGEM/2023-wiki/docs/src/education.md

-### The Bertalanffy Club: Cultivating Synthetic Biology Enthusiats at Fudan
+### The Bertalanffy Club: Cultivating Synthetic Biology Enthusiasts at Fudan

-<p><small style="color: gray">📅 Date: Mar 28th, 2023  <br>🗣️Organizers: Zhikai Jiang, Yijun Wang</br>  👥Audience: College students</small></p>
+<p><small style="color: gray">📅 Date: Mar 28th, 2023  <br>🗣️Organizers: Zhikai Jiang, Yijun Wang<br>  👥Audience: College students</small></p>

 Established in 2011 and managed by Fudan iGEM, the **Bertalanffy Club** serves as a dynamic platform dedicated to igniting the passion for synthetic biology among Fudan University students.
-Each year, we enthusiastically organize engaging activities during **campus fairs** to not only recruit new members but also to raise awareness and foster understanding of synthetic biology.
+Each year, we enthusiastically organize engaging activities during **campus fairs** to not only recruit new members but also raise awareness and foster understanding of synthetic biology.

 <div style="text-align: center;">
 	<img src="https://static.igem.wiki/teams/4765/wiki/education/baituan-new.jpg"